bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 `MagneticFieldStrength`, `MRAcquisitionType`, `EchoTime`,
 `SliceTiming` in case `MRAcquisitionType` is defined as 2D, `RepetitionTimePreparation`, and `FlipAngle` in case `LookLocker` is `true`.
-See [Appendix XII - ASL](../appendices/arterial-spin-labeling.md#summary-image-of-the-most-common-asl-sequences) for more information on the most common ASL sequences.
+See the [ASL Appendix](../appendices/arterial-spin-labeling.md#summary-image-of-the-most-common-asl-sequences) for more information on the most common ASL sequences.

 #### Common metadata fields applicable to both (P)CASL and PASL